OpenTechSchool/html-css-beginners/core/underground.md

 The main caveat is that you need to put a blank line between paragraphs.
 Otherwise it will just lump all your text together.

+# Think Globally, Commit Locally

+Because the Underground is a global organisation, there are directories in its repository for each city it is active in.
+Add your contributions locally under your city's directory!

 # Commit and Push

 After you've made your contributions locally, it's time to get them to the coach.
 We'll do this by (1) pushing to _your_ repository on GitHub, then (2) submit a _pull request_ to your coach, (3) kindly asking them to accept your changes into _their_ GitHub repository.
-Your coach will eventually do the same thing, submitting a _pull request_ to his splendiferousness, the Grand Poobah.
+Your coach will eventually do the same thing, submitting a _pull request_ to the Oligarchy.

 Use the same method as before to `add` and `commit` to your local repository, then `push` to your repository on GitHub.
 Now you should